Waleed Al-Shangeati

-Waleed Al-Shangeati (وليد الشنقيطي, born 9 January 1994) is a Saudi Arabian professional footballer who plays as a striker for Al-Adalah.
+Waleed Al-Shangeati (وليد الشنقيطي, born 9 January 1994) is a Saudi Arabian professional footballer who plays as a striker for Al-Raed.

 Career

 Al-Shangeati began his career at the youth team of Ohod.
 On 30 January 2013, Al-Shangeati left Ohod and joined the U23 team of Al-Shabab.
 On 4 August 2016, Al-Shangeati joined Najran on a season-long loan.
 On 20 June 2017, Al-Shangeati joined Al-Qadsiah on a five-year deal.
 On 12 July 2018, Al-Shangeati joined Al-Washm on loan.
 On 29 July 2019, Al-Shangeati returned to Najran for a second loan spell.
 On 20 January 2020, Al-Shangeati was recalled from his loan by Al-Qadsiah.
 He scored two goals in 10 appearances as Al-Qadsiah earned promotion to the Pro League.
 On 16 January 2022, Al-Shangeati joined Al-Adalah.
 He scored three goals in 18 appearances for the club and helped them achieve promotion to the Pro League.
+On 21 January 2024, Al-Shangeati joined Ohod.
+On 12 September 2024, Al-Shangeati joined Al-Batin.
+On 5 September 2025, Al-Shangeati joined Al-Raed.